webix-hub/docs/data/api/ui.pivot_yscalewidth_config.md

 yScaleWidth
 =============

-@todo:
-	check

 @short:
-	sets the width of
+	sets the width of the first column

 @type: number
 @example: